Anniversary Narrows Peak

 Heading to the Bowl of Fire.
 Murphy's Peak in foreground.

-Bowl of Fire: We head straight ahead and then turn right after passing the block of sandstone.
+We headed straight ahead and turned right after passing the block of sandstone.
+Polytick Peak is right.

 Nearing the sandstone block